Victor725/PySASTBench/README.md

-# 《Empirical Evaluation of Python SAST Tools: Effectiveness, Efficiency, and Improvement Directions》
+# PySASTBench
-In this paper, we present a dataset designed for evaluating Python SAST Tools.
+In 《Empirical Evaluation of Python SAST Tools: Effectiveness, Efficiency, and Improvement Directions》, we present a dataset designed for evaluating Python SAST Tools.

 This dataset consists of 71 unique Common Vulnerabilities and Exposures (CVEs), providing a valuable resource for benchmarking.